pubsubdb/pubsubdb/docs/system_lifecycle.md

 3. [Deploy Version](#deploy-version)
 4. [Activate Version](#activate-version)
 5. [Run Workflow](#run-workflow)

->This document also offers insights into the PubSubDB's monitoring, exception handling, cleanup procedures, and alarm configurations.

 ## Init Engine and Quorum
 The engine is the core of the PubSubDB system and is responsible for running activities according to its execution rules.
 Every engine instance is initialized with a corresponding Quorum instance that serves to coordinate activities with other engines in the network.
 It is purposefully kept separate from the engine which is focused on workflow processes.